suffolklibraries/sljekyll/new-suggestions/articles/_posts/2020-07-01-ntsow-july-coming-of-age.md

 ---
 layout: sidebar-right
-title: "The Novels That Shaped Our World: titles on Coming of Age"
+title: "The Novels That Shaped Our World: Coming of Age"
 date: 2020-07-01
 author: alice-violett
 category: articles